ch-gopi/ch-gopi/README.md

 - 💼 I’m currently working as a Java developer at Gulf Tainer[TCS]

-- 📋 I've previously worked as a  Frontend developer at Adobe[TCS]
+- 📋 I've previously worked as a  Full Stack developer at Adobe[TCS]

 - 🎒 I've done almost 3 internships in fullstack primarily.